jeffh/sniffer/README.rst

   fail_fg_color = termstyle.red
   fail_bg_color = termstyle.bg_default

+  # All lists in this variable will be under surveillance for changes.
+  watch_paths = ['.', 'tests/']

   # this gets invoked on every file that gets changed in the directory.
 Return
   # True to invoke any runnable functions, False otherwise.
   #
   # This fires runnables only if files ending with .py extension and not prefixed